Baseflow/flutter-geolocator/geolocator/README.md

     });
 ```

-**iOS 14+/Android 12+ only**
+**Get location accuracy (Android and iOS 14+ only)**
 To query if a user enabled Approximate location fetching or Precise location fetching, you can call the `Geolocator().getLocationAccuracy()` method.
 This will return a `Future<LocationAccuracyStatus>`, which when completed contains a `LocationAccuracyStatus.reduced` if the user has enabled Approximate location fetching or `LocationAccuracyStatus.precise` if the user has enabled Precise location fetching.
 When calling `getLocationAccuracy` before the user has given permission, the method will return `LocationAccuracyStatus.reduced` by default.
-On iOS 13/Android 11 or below, the method `getLocationAccuracy` will always return `LocationAccuracyStatus.precise`, since that is the default value for iOS 13/Android 11 and below.
+On iOS 13 or below, the method `getLocationAccuracy` will always return `LocationAccuracyStatus.precise`, since that is the default value for iOS 13 and below.

 ``` dart